sagemath/trac_to_gh/Issue 4313.md

 The attached patch (based on 3.1.4) makes two changes in libs/cremona/mat*:
 1. Adds getitem methods to the matric class so i,j entries may be extracted;
-2. Changes the conversion to sage of matrices so that matrices over ZZ are constructed instead of ZZ.
+2. Changes the conversion to sage of matrices so that matrices over ZZ are constructed instead of QQ.

 These were done as part of a hands-on tutorial William gave to John in Bordeaux.